An environmental apocalypse of our own making

 When you scratch beneath the surface, you start to see issues with the renewable energy narrative:

-- How can we say energy sources such as solar and wind are environmentally friendly when they’re far less energy dense than fossil fuels and require much more land surface area?
+- How can we say energy sources such as solar and wind are environmentally friendly when they’re far less energy dense than fossil fuels and require much more land surface area6?
 (Also, windmills are loud and disrupt bird habitats.)

 - How can we call solar and wind green when recycling solar panels and windmills is an absolute nightmare?
-(We don’t have the ability or capacity to recycle these parts, so they create more waste when they’re retired.)
+(We don’t have the ability or capacity to recycle these parts, so they create more waste when they’re retired7.)

 To be clear, these points do not suggest that fossil fuels are a net zero fuel source.
 But they do suggest that “green” energy may not be too much better in comparison when considering the whole picture.